 sources are books, articles, and other materials used to provide evidence in research.
 Secondary sources are sources that provide information about a past event, another work, or an object of study.
 They often give overviews, interpret the events or works, are critical studies, examinations, or reviews, and are not first-hand evidence (those would be primary sources).
 More information.

-books, articles, and other materials used to provide evidence in research.
-They can also be videos, interviews, speeches, photographs, or anything that provides information.
+a book, article, or other material used to provide evidence in research.
+It can also be a video, interview, speech, photograph, or anything that provides information.
 Sources are used to back up your statements, and are cited at the end of one's paper.
 Compare primary sources and secondary sources.
+Also compare source with resource.

 a collection of books and materials on subjects of special interest to the library’s patrons, like popular fiction or local history.